ibm-cloud-architecture/cf-transformation/exercise/openshift.md

 		git clone https://github.com/ibm-cloud-architecture/cf-transformation

+	The result here is that you have the `/cf-transformation` directory that contains the conversion code.

+### Testing the CloudFoundry environment

+As mentioned in the beginning of the exercise, you will deploy the application to CloudFoundry.
+This stage verifies that the application is valid and allows you to collect the proper VCAP_SERVICES environment variable for the application.
+The binding of backend services to the application is typically performed by the VCAP_SERVICES.

-3. Go to the example application code directory:
+1. Go to the example application code directory:

 		cd cf-transformation/exemplar/hello-world
 	![Download code](images/001-docker.png)